The village got its name from a creek named Katu’ wao meaning Sand Creek

 Sand Creek are calling on the Protected Areas Commission of Guyana to deeply take into consideration that the demarcation of the Protected Area Boundary has over lapped into our extension boundaries.
 Therefore, we call on the Government to immediately remedy this matter.
-We would like to bring to highlight as well that the consultation process of enactment of Protected Area Act did not directly involve our village.
-The majority of communities and majority of its members that live off the Kanuku Mountains complained that they have neither seen nor heard of what is in this so-called law.
+We would like to bring to your attention, as well, is that the consultation process of enactment of Protected Area Act.
+The majority of communities and majority of its members that live off the Kanuku Mountains complained that they have neither seen nor heard of what is in this so-called new law.

 The Village is governed by a Village Council with a Toshao and twelve Councillors.

-Farming, ranching, crafts, hunting, fishing, gathering, exchange labor through our traditional institution of the ‘manor’ (self help work parties)
+Farming, ranching, crafts, hunting, fishing, gathering, exchange labor through our traditional institution of the ‘manor’.

 Secondary School Complex

 Dormitory for school students

 Village multipurpose building